$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

 We now apply the results we have obtained in previous sections for POVMs, to the theory of completely positive maps on unital commutative $\cst$-algebras.
 That there is a strong relationship between these two topics is folklore.

-If $\A$ is a unital commutative $\cst$-algebra, then by Gelfand-Naimark theorem, there is a compact Hausdorff space $X$ (called {\em spectrum} of $\A$) such that $\A=C(X)$, the space of all continuous functions on $X$.
-Therefore for the rest of the section, we assume that $X$ is a compact Hausdorff space.
+If $\A$ is a commutative unital $\cst$-algebra then by Gelfand-Naimark theorem, there is a compact Hausdorff space $X$ (called {\em spectrum} of $\A$) such that $\A=C(X)$, the space of all continuous functions on $X$.
+Therefore for the rest of this section, we assume that $X$ is a compact Hausdorff space.